jhchabran/jhchabran.github.com/README.md

 Posts and content here are my property but its code is open source, feel free to fork this repository to power your own blog.

+# License

+The content of the site (i.e., blog posts and page content) is licensed under a [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/us/): you may use it, but you must give attribution.

+You may feel free to reuse any part of the structure, design, and layout of this site; it is all licensed under the MIT License.